 Magnetic bracelets do they really work

-Now, this is the questions we are most asked about: How do magnetic bracelets work?
+This is the questions we are most asked about: Do magnetic bracelets works, and if so, how do they work?

 The issue was actually raised a few years ago by Karen Hellesvig-Gaskell and her answers are well worth considering.
 We did discussed on a blog post here in this site back in June 2017, that she noted the somewhat broad range of ailments which proponents claim magnets can cure.
 But then, she more or less put the damper on the whole thing by stating that "the U.S. Food and Drug Administration (FDA) says magnets have no medicinal value."